LegendusMaximus/speedsmart-tools/README.md

 This program comes with an easy-to-use Django web app to view key stats and/or perform actions.
 To have a go with it, run "python3 speedsmart_web.py runserver" and then visit "http://localhost:8000" in your device's browser to get started.

+### Google Drive

+This program can integrate into Google Drive and upload saved tables there.
+To get started, install the pydrive module.
+After that, follow the steps below:

+1. Visit the Google Cloud Console
+2. Under API's and Services, enable the Google Drive API
+3. Under the OAUTH consent screen tab, configure options.
+You can keep it in "Testing" mode for now.
+4. Under "Credentials", create a "OAuth Client ID" for a Desktop application and download the generated .json file.
+Rename this to client_secrets.json and add it to the same directory as the speedsmart-tools files.
+5. Set drive to 1 in the config file
+6. Run speedsmart_gdrive.py to authorize your Google account.

 ## Goals/To Do list

 I will check items off below once they are completed and functional.